lsylvester/actionable-ujs/README.md

-# Actioncable::Ujs
+# Actioncable::Bindings

 WARNING: This is a work in progress and is currently incomplete.
 It is not ready for use.

-Provides unobtrusive bindings for [Action Cable](https://github.com/rails/actioncable)
+Provides DOM bindings for [Action Cable](https://github.com/rails/actioncable)

 ## Installation